Finite-size scaling and thermodynamics of model supercooled liquids: Long-range concentration fluctuations and the role of attractive interactions: Results and discussions

-Following Ref.~\onlinecite{Berthier_Tarjus_PRL2009}, we consider two Kob--Andersen (80:20) mixtures of $\rm{a}$ and $\rm{b}$ particles~\cite{kob1995testing} with the interaction parameters $\sigma_{\rm aa}=1.0\sigma$, $\sigma_{\rm ab}=0.8\sigma$, $\sigma_{\rm bb}=0.88\sigma$, $\epsilon_{\rm aa}=1.0\epsilon$, $\epsilon_{\rm ab}=1.5\epsilon$, $\epsilon_{\rm bb}=0.5\epsilon$, $m_{\rm a} = m_{\rm b} = m$ : one with truncated and shifted Lennard-Jones interactions (KALJ), the other with only the repulsive part of the potential (KAWCA).~\cite{weeks1971role} All the simulation results are expressed in LJ units with energy $\epsilon$, length $\sigma$, mass $m$, time $\sqrt{\sigma(m/\epsilon)}$, temperature $\epsilon/k_{\rm B}$.
-We also take into consideration the tail correction presented in Ref.~\onlinecite{pedersen2010repulsive} to make both energy and forces go smoothly to zero at the cutoff radius.
-Our systems consist of $N=23328$ particles with $N_{\rm a} = 18664$ and $N_{\rm b}= 4664$, such that the total number density remains $\rho = 1.2/\sigma^3$.
-The simulation was performed in a cubic box with linear length $\sim 26.9 \sigma$, with periodic boundary conditions.
-We consider temperatures in the range $0.45\epsilon/k_{\rm B} \le T \le 6 \epsilon/k_{\rm B}$ for KALJ system and $0.3\epsilon/k_{\rm B} \le T \le 6 \epsilon/k_{\rm B}$ for KAWCA system (see Section \ref{sec:SI_CompMeth} in the SI for computational details).
-Visual inspection of the radial distribution functions (RDFs) for both systems reveals that they are almost indistinguishable (see Figure \ref{fig:SI_rdfs}), and only the RDF $g_{\rm{bb}}(r)$ for the minor component shows relatively small differences (Figure \ref{fig:rdfs_kbis}(a)).~\cite{pedersen2010repulsive,banerjee2016effect} However, this direct comparison is misleading: a few thermodynamic quantities are quite sensitive to small fluctuations in the tail of the RDF. \\ One such quantity is the Kirkwood--Buff integral (KBI),~\cite{kirkwood1951statistical} which relates the microscopic structure of a liquid mixture to its solvation thermodynamics.
-For a multi-component system of species $\alpha$ and $\beta$, in equilibrium at temperature $T$, the KBI in the thermodynamic limit (TL) takes the form
+We consider temperatures in the range $0.45\epsilon/k_{\rm B} \le T \le 6 \epsilon/k_{\rm B}$ for KALJ system and $0.3\epsilon/k_{\rm B} \le T \le 6 \epsilon/k_{\rm B}$ for KAWCA system (See Section \ref{sec:CompMeth}).
+Visual inspection of the radial distribution functions (RDFs) for both systems reveals that they are almost indistinguishable (Figure S1), and only the RDF $g_{\rm{bb}}(r)$ for the minor component shows relatively small differences, visible at $r<3\sigma$ (Figure \ref{fig:rdfs_kbis}(a)).~\cite{pedersen2010repulsive,banerjee2016effect} However, this direct comparison is misleading: a few thermodynamic quantities are quite sensitive to small fluctuations in the tail of the RDFs. \\ One such quantities are the Kirkwood--Buff integrals (KBIs),~\cite{kirkwood1951statistical} which relate the microscopic structure of a liquid mixture to its solvation thermodynamics.
+For a multi-component system of species $\alpha$ and $\beta$, in equilibrium at temperature $T$, the KBIs in the thermodynamic limit (TL) take the form

 where $g_{\ab}$ is the radial distribution for an infinite, open system.
 Here, it is obvious from Eq. \ref{eq:KBI_TL} that small deviations for large $r$ result in important contributions to $G_{\ab}$.
 In computer simulations, usually far from the thermodynamic limit, Equation \eqref{eq:KBI_TL} is often approximated as